OptimalBits/fowl/README.md

-#Fowl - Document and Query Layer for FoundationDB
+#Fowl - NodeJS Document and Query Layer for FDB

-A Layer for FoundationDB that provides documents and queries with similar capabilities as MongoDB plus transaction support.
+A NodeJS Layer for FoundationDB that provides documents and queries with similar capabilities as MongoDB plus transaction support.